Joan F. Giambalvo Fund for the Advancement of Women

 The second scholarship was presented to Maurice Clifton, MD, MSEd.
 Dr. Clifton is the Associate Dean for Admissions and Student Affairs with the Mercer University School of Medicine in Macon, GA.
 In his study, he will examine the two kinds of obstacles he believes are preventing more women from practicing in rural areas.
 The first type of obstacle relates to characteristics of the physician (e.g. comfort level living in a rural area).
 The second type relates to the practice location in which the physician may practice/teach (e.g. quality of schools).
 Through qualitative open-ended questions, Dr. Clifton hopes to better understand these obstacles faced by women physicians in order to design interventions to better target applicants to serve rural areas.
 His survey will be administered to women physicians practicing in the Southeast for between one and three years.
 Women to be surveyed will come from the following three specialties: family medicine, internal medicine, and pediatrics.
 In addition to submitting his findings for publication and various presentations, Dr. Clifton also plans to use these findings to develop a grant proposal to solicit additional funds which may be used in designing interventions.

-Reshma Jagsi, MD, DPHIL, the first person to receive the Joan F. Giambalvo Memorial Scholarship, is the primary author of an article in the July 20 issue of The New England Journal of Medicine (NEJM).
+Reshma Jagsi, MD, DPHIL, the first recipient of the Joan F. Giambalvo Fund for the Advancement of Women, is the primary author of an article in the July 20 issue of The New England Journal of Medicine (NEJM).
 The authors of the article, entitled “The ‘Gender Gap’ in Academic Medical Literature- a 35 year perspective” found that while the proportion of women among both first and senior physician-authors of original research in the United States has increased, women still compose a minority of the authors of original research and guest editorials in the journals.
 View abstract of article.

 Dr. Jagsi has also Giambalvo Scholarship funding to research the gender gap in the attainment of independent funding for research.
 Her findings were recently published in the Annuls of Internal Medicine.
 View abstract of article.